Bidhanrai/ecommerce/README.md

 - I have structured my collections in a normalized format to avoid data redundancy, with product reviews residing in a separate collection.
 Consequently, querying products based on the highest reviews directly is not feasible.
-To address this, I solution would be denormalize the data for this use case by adding or updating a new object field inside the product documents whenever a user reviews a product.
+To address this, the solution would be denormalize the data for this use case by adding or updating a new object field inside the product documents whenever a user reviews a product.
 This object will contain the average review and the total review count.
 Thus, each time a user submits a review, the database will be updated in two places: within the product documents and in the review collection.